mvolkmann/blog/src/swift.md

 Mutable variables are declared with the `var` keyword.
 Immutable variables are declared with the `let` keyword.
-This is an unfortunate choice for JavaScript developers where `let` is for mutable variables and `const` is for immutable variables.
+This is an unfortunate choice for JavaScript developers where `let` is used for mutable variables and
+`const` is used for immutable variables.

 Variable names can be followed by a colon and a type.
 They can also be followed by `=` and an initial value.